Pergih/Pergih/README.md

 # About Me
 I'm a Computer Science student who likes data, algorithms, and building cool projects!
-And I am currently finishing my Bsc and looking for projects to work on🙂
+And I am currently finishing my BSCs and looking for projects to work on🙂

 # Tech Stack
 ### Programming Languages